Hilda Dallas

-Hilda Mary Dallas (1878–1958) was a British artist and a suffragette who designed suffrage posters and cards and took a leadership role for the Women's Social and Political Union (WSPU).
-A pacifist, she raised funds from a cross-section of society, produced and designed set & costumes for the 1929 Court Theatre production of the anti-war satirical play ‘The Rumour’.
+Hilda Mary Dallas (6 February 1878 – 1958) was a British artist and a suffragette who designed suffrage posters and cards and took a leadership role for the Women's Social and Political Union (WSPU).
+A pacifist, she raised funds from a cross-section of society, produced and designed set & costumes for the 1929 Court Theatre production of the anti-war satirical play The Rumour.

 Early life and education

-Hilda Mary Dallas was born in Japan on 6 February 1878, as her father Charles Dallas was teaching English there.
+Hilda Mary Dallas was born in what was then the Empire of Japan on 6 February 1878, as her father Charles Dallas was teaching English there.
 She had a sister Irene born in 1883, and either Hilda or the family returned to Britain before 1901/2, when Hilda Dallas became a student at the Slade School of Fine Art, London.
 Her works were exhibited with the Allied Artists Association and the Society of Women Artists.
 Dallas joined the Suffrage Atelier, a group of artists using visual art for supporting the women's suffrage movement.